ruth-elvin/FraudDetection/README.md

 # FraudDetection
-Credit Card Fraud Detection with Predictive Models
+The title of our task is Credit Card Fraud Detection with Predictive Models: Random Forest Classifier, AdaBoost Classifier, XGBoost, and LGBM are used.
+The dataset is obtained from Kaggle.
+Here's the link to access it: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud